eliasboufaycal/eliasboufaycal.Github.io/index.md

 ---
 #### [#3 World Bank Group Finances Analysis](https://www.linkedin.com/pulse/world-bank-group-finances-elias-bou-faycal/?trackingId=rqJfJdg%2BS9yqAjO7vpGkVw%3D%3D)
 [<img src="images/World Bank Finance.png?raw=true"/>](https://www.linkedin.com/pulse/world-bank-group-finances-elias-bou-faycal/?trackingId=rqJfJdg%2BS9yqAjO7vpGkVw%3D%3D)
-In this case study from Data Analytics Accelerator, I was prompted to analyze World Bank Group Financesn data (I used SQL).
+In this case study from Data Analytics Accelerator, I was prompted to analyze World Bank Group Finances data (I used SQL).
 The main focuses were:

 - How many total transactions took place.
 - Show all the transactions from a specific country, in this case it was Nicaragua.